Dynamic, Compassionate and Connected Learners

 With 17,000 books in circulation and access to a bountiful list of research databases, the Science Park Campus Library provides the best collection of English resources in Guangzhou.
 In addition, its Makerspace encourages students to be innovative and creative with their personal and academic passions.
 Designed by students and decorated exclusively with student art, the Science Park Library is also a haven for students to engage in thoughtful digression.

 Our library staff are endlessly devoted to encouraging the love of reading.
-The Science Park Library hosts lunchtime book club meetings for students and sponsors multiple teams in the annual Battle of the Books regional competition.
+The library hosts lunchtime book club meetings for students and sponsors multiple teams in the annual Battle of the Books regional competition.
 Working closely with teachers, our librarian integrates information literacy skills into the curriculum to facilitate meaningful learning experiences for all.

 AISG offers additional support services for students who demonstrate mild learning differences.
 Our English as an Additional Language (EAL) program is designed to assist students to engage with the curriculum and achieve academic success.
 Students in the program receive extra language support in the regular classroom using the inclusion model of EAL support.